Neha Saxena (TV actress)

 Neha S Arora (née Saxena) is an Indian television actress.
 She is well known for portraying the character of Mauli Banerjee in Star Plus's show Tere Liye.
-She was last seen portraying the character of Siddhi in &TV's Siddhi Vinayak.
+She was also seen portraying the character of Siddhi in &TV's Siddhi Vinayak.

 Career

 Neha Saxena began her acting career with a role in Sajan Ghar Jaana Hai, where she played Dhaani Ambar Raghuvanshi.

 Personal life

-Saxena was in a long term relationship with television actor Shakti Arora.
+Saxena was in a long-term relationship with television actor Shakti Arora.
 The couple got married on 6 April 2018.